-- are hypersensitive to anything that might be seen as abandonment, rejection or being left alone.
+- they may be hypersensitive to anything that might be seen as abandonment, rejection or being left alone.
 This can be as simple as someone walking away after an argument or carers going on a holiday and leaving the family member.

-- have unstable relationships with family and friends.
+- they may have unstable relationships with family and friends.
 They elevate a person to an impossible standard and then devalue them when they don’t live up to those standards.

-- have excessive anger or sometimes intense rage.
+- they may have excessive anger or sometimes intense rage.

 A word on Shame-

 Shame is often the main emotion in people with BPD.
 It is an overall sense of being worthless, bad, unlovable — a loser!

 Shame is enemy number one for people with BPD.
 They feel bad almost all the time.
 It is the emotion which most often drives most BPD responses to most situations.
 Shame is strongly linked to chronic suicidality, self harm and anger.

 It is important for carers to remember that the person they care for lives constantly with this shame.
 If you want to help her/him it is vital that you have compassion for this constant pain.

 Judy Burke, Sanctuary, 30 Mar 2016